Paris between the Wars (1918–1939): Strikes and confrontations

 One of the biggest problems immediately after the war was finding jobs for the demobilized soldiers.
-To encourage greater employment, in May 1919 the French Senate ratified a law shortening the work day to eight hours and the week to forty-eight hours.
+To encourage greater employment, in May 1919 the French Senate ratified a law shortening the work day to eight hours and the week to 48 hours.
 The unions of Paris demanded more.
 The CGT, the largest union, organized a huge demonstration at the Gare de l'Est and the Place de la République, which led to violent confrontations between worker and the police.
 Immediately afterwards there were strikes of bank employees and garment workers, and strikes at many of the major factories, including the automobile factories of Renault and Panhard, the aircraft factory of Blériot and the film studio of Pathé.
 The typographers and workers at the Bon Marché and Louvre department stores went on strike in November.
 Conflicts between the labor unions and employers continued throughout entire the period from 1919 to 1939.

 Industry

-The weak franc was helpful for the major enterprises of Paris, which converted to making new products which had been developed during the war; automobiles, electric generators and motors, and chemical products.
-Due to low French costs, exports jumped by forty-two percent between 1923 and 1927.
+The weak franc was helpful for the major enterprises of Paris, which converted to making new products which had been developed during the war: automobiles, electric generators and motors, and chemical products.
+Due to low French costs, exports jumped by 42% from 1923 to 1927.

-A good example of a successful new Paris enterprise was the automobile company founded in 1919 by André Citroën (1878-1935).
+A good example of a successful new Paris enterprise was the automobile company founded in 1919 by André Citroën (1878–1935).
 He was an industrial engineer who developed assembly lines to produce armaments during the First World War.
-In 1919 he put these technologies to work to mass-produce automobiles on a site next to Seine; he created the first automobile assembly line outside the United States.
-By 1927 Citroën was the leader car manufacturer in Europe, and fourth in the world.
+In 1919, he put these technologies to work to mass-produce automobiles on a site next to Seine.
+He created the first automobile assembly line outside the United States.
+By 1927, Citroën was the leader car manufacturer in Europe, and fourth in the world.
 In addition to his engineering talents, he was also a skilled publicist.
 He organized a series of highly publicized automobile expeditions to remote parts of Africa, Asia and Australia, and, from 1925 until 1934, had a large illuminated Citroën sign on the side of the Eiffel Tower.
 The site of Citroën's old factory is now the Parc André Citroën.

 Commerce and the department stores

 During the early 20th century, the inner eleven arrondissements of Paris (with the exception of the 7th) became the centers of commerce; their populations were a smaller and smaller share of the total population of the city.
-About a quarter of Paris workers were engaged in commerce, wholesale and retail.The motors of the city economy were the great department stores, founded in the Belle Époque; Bon Marché, Galeries Lafayette, BHV, Printemps, La Samaritaine, and several others, grouped in the center.
+About a quarter of Paris workers were engaged in commerce, wholesale and retail.
+The motors of the city economy were the great department stores, founded in the Belle Époque: Bon Marché, Galeries Lafayette, BHV, Printemps, La Samaritaine, and several others, grouped in the center.
 They employed tens of thousands of workers, many of them women, and attracted customers from around the world.